cloudxabide/perplexity-cli-cxa/README.md

 # perplexity-cli-cxa
 Perplexity AI CLI Client written in Python by Perplexity to connect to Perplexity.ai to run queries.

+I like to use CLI to interface with LLMs.
+Surprisingly, Perplexity does not have their own CLI.

 Status: Work in Progress

 I will begin working on this script to work on MacOS.
 It may work the same on Linux, but I will not focus my efforts there at this time.

 ## Prerequisites
 You need to retrieve your API Key from Perplexity.ai
 Prompt `where do I retrieve my Perplexity.ai API Key?`

 <pre>